Trust Litigation Attorneys at KJM Law

 Breach of Fiduciary Duty

 Allegations that a trustee breached their fiduciary duty are one of the most common lawsuits filed in trust litigation by beneficiaries.
 One recurring pattern involves allegations that the trustee didn’t follow the instructions in the trust, or the requirements set forth in the law.
-For example, a trust may often have language that says that the assets of the trust are supposed to be used for the care, maintenance, and support of the beneficiary.
+For example, a trust may often have language that says that the assets of the trust are supposed to be used for the care, maintenance, and support of the beneficiaries.
 A lawsuit might take the form of the beneficiary suing the trustee, alleging that the trustee didn’t pay enough trust funds to accomplish these goals.
 Breach of fiduciary cases also involve allegations of active misconduct on the part of the trustee.
 For example, that the trustee embezzled funds or from the trust or mismanaged trust assets for their own personal benefit.
 We have worked on filing lawsuits on behalf of the beneficiaries alleging a breach of fiduciary duty by the trustee and we’ve also worked on cases where we are defending the trustee from allegations that they breached their fiduciary duty.

 Disputed Trust Accountings